zoeurk/tor-filtering/README.md

 ## codes
 I give you somthing to try
-You should modify it.
+You should modify it (you are free to share, modify, redistribute, ...).
 You can integrate it on your site.
 Maybe Developpers, systems administrators (,...)
 have to discuss this among themselves.